Did a Commercial Trucking Company’s Negligence Lead to Your Accident?

 Trucking companies must also ensure that repair facilities perform routine maintenance on their trucks and trailers.
 When trucking companies fail to insist on the proper maintenance and repairs, and a truck accident occurs while a driver is out on the road, the trucking company may be fully or partially responsible for the resulting injuries and damages.

 Trucking companies, along with truck drivers, have a duty to comply with all national motor carrier regulations.
 These regulations typically pertain to truck weight limits and proper loading and unloading procedures.
 They also prescribe instructions for properly securing cargo to a truck bed.

-When trucking companies fail to follow regulations regarding truck weight limits, the truck’s center of gravity may become offset while in motion.
+When trucking companies fail to follow motor carrier regulations regarding truck weight limits, the truck’s centre of gravity may become offset while in motion.
 This is especially true when the truck travels at high speed.
 As a result, the truck may overturn in the roadway, causing a severe accident or chain-reaction collision.

 Moreover, when trucking companies fail to ensure that drivers properly secure their cargo onto trailers, the payload may come loose and slide into the road when the trailer is in motion.
 As a result, the oncoming vehicle might hit the cargo, causing a severe accident.

 Supervising All Truck Drivers

 Trucking companies also keep their vehicles safe by supervising truck drivers at all times.
 This supervision includes ensuring drivers comply with all continuing education requirements, certifications, and coursework.
 When trucking companies fail to properly supervise their drivers, and an accident occurs, the trucking company may be partially at-fault.

 Hiring and Retaining Capable Drivers